NinelK/BAND-torch/README.md

     "model": "my_model",
 }
 ```
-This will tell `lfads-torch` to use the custom datamodule and model configurations you just defined.
-Running this script in your `lfads-torch` environment should begin optimizing a single model on your GPU if it is available.
-Logs and checkpoints will be saved in the model directory, and model outputs will be saved in `lfads_output_sess{i}.h5` when training is complete.
+This will tell `band-torch` to use the custom datamodule and model configurations you just defined.
+Running this script in your `band-torch` environment should begin optimizing a single model on your GPU if it is available.
+Logs and checkpoints will be saved in the model directory, and model outputs will be saved in `band_output_sess{i}.h5` when training is complete.
 Feel free to inspect `configs/single.yaml` and `configs/callbacks` to experiment with different `Trainer` arguments, alternative loggers and callbacks, and more.

 As a next step, try specifying a random search in `scripts/run_multi.py` or a population-based training run in `scripts/run_pbt.py` and running a large-scale sweep to identify high-performing hyperparameters for your dataset!

 # Advanced Usage
-`lfads-torch` is designed to be modular in order to easily adapt to a wide variety of use cases.
+`band-torch` is designed to be modular in order to easily adapt to a wide variety of use cases.
 At the core of this modularity is the use of composable configuration files via Hydra [11].
 User-defined objects can be substituted anywhere in the framework by simply modifying a `_target_` key and its associated arguments.
 In this section, we draw attention to some of the more significant opportunities that this modularity provides.

 ## Modular Reconstruction
 Reconstruction losses play a key role in enabling LFADS to model the data distribution across data modalities.
 In the original model, a Poisson reconstruction trains the model to infer firing rates underlying binned spike counts.
 In subsequent extensions of LFADS, Gamma and Zero-Inflated Gamma distributions have been used to model EMG and calcium imaging datasets [5, 6].
-In `lfads-torch`, we provide implementations of Poisson, Gaussian, Gamma, and Zero-Inflated Gamma reconstruction costs and allow the user to easily define their own reconstructions.
+In `band-torch`, we provide implementations of Poisson, Gaussian, Gamma, and Zero-Inflated Gamma reconstruction costs and allow the user to easily define their own reconstructions.
 These can be easily selected using the `reconstruction` argument in the model configuration.

 ## Modular Augmentations
 Data augmentation is a particularly effective tool for training LFADS models.
 In particular, augmentations that act on both the input data and the reconstruction cost gradients have endowed the model with resistance to identity overfitting (coordinated dropout [3, 4]) and the ability to infer firing rates with spatiotemporal superresolution (selective backpropagation through time [6, 7]).
 Other augmentations can be used to reduce the impact of correlated noise [5].
-In `lfads-torch`, we provide a simple interface for applying data augmentations via the `AugmentationStack` class.
+In `band-torch`, we provide a simple interface for applying data augmentations via the `AugmentationStack` class.
 At a high level, the user creates the object by passing in a list of transformations and specifying the order in which they should be applied to the data batch, the loss tensor, or both.
 Separate `AugmentationStack`s are applied automatically by the `LFADS` object during training and inference, making it much easier to experiment with new augmentation strategies.

 ## Modular Priors
 The LFADS model computes KL penalties between posteriors and priors for both initial condition and inferred input distributions, which are added to the reconstruction cost in the variational ELBO.
 In the original implementation, priors were multivariate normal and autoregressive multivariate normal for the initial condition and inferred inputs, respectively.
-In `lfads-torch`, the user can easily switch between priors using the `ic_prior` and `co_prior` config arguments or create custom prior modules by implementing `make_posterior` and `forward` functions.
+In `band-torch`, the user can easily switch between priors using the `ic_prior` and `co_prior` config arguments or create custom prior modules by implementing `make_posterior` and `forward` functions.
 This gives users the freedom to experiment with alternative priors that may be more appropriate for certain brain areas and tasks.

 # References
 1. David Sussillo, Rafal Jozefowicz, LF Abbott, and Chethan Pandarinath.
 LFADS – Latent Factor Analysis via Dynamical Systems. arXiv preprint arXiv:1608.06315, 2016.